lang-m/ubermag-skyrmion-demo/README.md

 skyrmions.
 Then, we use Blender to create an artistic 3D rendering of this configuration (shown above).

-You can run the Jupyter notebook, containing the Ubermag simulations, online using the following link: *[coming soon]*
+You can execute the Jupyter notebook, containing the Ubermag simulations, online in your browser using the following Binder link: *[coming soon]* (the actual code execution takes place in the cloud).

-The interactive online notebook can be fully modified to explore this system further.
+The interactive online notebook can be modified and re-executed to interactively explore the system further.

 ### Results (visualised with `matplotlib`)